ProjectVinyl/ProjectVinyl/README.md

 # Project Vinyl: Premium Pony Tunes

-Built using Ruby on Rails and MySQL.
+Built using Ruby on Rails and PostgreSQL.

 ## Setup